-How to Change the Air Filter on a Kawasaki KLX 110
+How to Change a Kawasaki KLX 110 Air Filter

-A new air filter improves performance on your dirt bike, and it's an important gatekeeper that prevents contaminants from getting sucked into the engine.
+A new air filter improves performance on a dirt bike, and it's an important gatekeeper that prevents contaminants from getting sucked into the engine.

 On the trail, dust and other contaminants can choke your dirt bike's engine and chip away at horsepower.
-You might not need to replace your air filter, just clean it.
-Here's how to clean or change the air filter on a Kawasaki KLX 110 dirt bike.
+You might not need to replace your air filter, only clean it.
+Watch the video above and follow the steps below to learn how to clean and/or change the air filter on a Kawasaki KLX 110 dirt bike.

-Tools and Parts Needed - Kawasaki KLX Air Filter Change
+Tools and Parts - Kawasaki KLX 110 Air Filter Change

 - Phillips head screwdriver